Germany Weather, climate and geography

 For other destinations in Germany, see the following guides:

-European clothes according to season with light- to mediumweight in summer, medium- to heavyweights in winter.
-If you’re intending to visit the mountains – and particularly if you’re planning a long-distance hike – it’s best to take waterproof gear and extra layers with you, no matter what the time of year.
+Light- to mediumweights in summer, medium- to heavyweights in winter.
+If you intend to visit the mountains or if you plan a long-distance hike, then pack waterproof gear and extra layers with you, no matter what the time of year.

 Germany borders Austria, Belgium, Czech Republic, Denmark, France, Luxembourg, The Netherlands, Poland and Switzerland.
 The northwest has a coastline on the North Sea while the Baltic coastline in the northeast stretches from the Danish to the Polish border.